ODS: A self-reporting system for radio telescopes to coexist with adaptive satellite constellations: Future Growth and Challenges

 \section{Future Growth and Challenges}

-While the NRAO ODS system has initially been prototyped to communicate its telescope activities specifically to SpaceX, the system has been constructed to be scalable.
-The eventual goal is for a variety of observatories to be able to communicate their operational data to a REST API that would then be readable by a number of different satellite constellations.
-The Starlink network is redundant and flexible in terms of beam placement and the ability to quiet electronics for short periods of time.
-It is not necessarily the case that all satellite networks that have space to ground transmissions for broadband internet will be able to similarly quiet their systems.
-It is crucial for radio observatories to maintain open lines of communication with satellite operators to maximize the cooperative spectrum usage.
+While the NRAO ODS system has initially been prototyped to communicate activities of VLA and GBT specifically to SpaceX, the system is designed to be scalable.
+The eventual goal is for other radio observatories to communicate their operational data to a REST API that would then be readable by different satellite constellations.
+With a fleet of more than 7,000 satellites, as of June 2025, the Starlink network is redundant and flexible enough, in terms of beam placement, to enable its ability to quiet onboard electronics for short periods of time and to have negligible impact on the network's service coverage.

-In fact, a few radio observatories have independently implemented our ODS framework based on our published API requirements and JSON format.
-For example, the Hat Creek Radio Observatory (HCRO) and the Commonwealth Scientific and Industrial Research Organisation's (CSIRO) Australia Telescope National Facility (ATNF) are currently running ODS with TBA activated by SpaceX.
-Meanwhile, the MIT Haystack Observatory and the Owens Valley Radio Observatory (OVRO) have already set their ODS servers up, with the TBA testing underway.
-Currently, each observatory maintains its own ODS database for its telescopes.
-Ideally, future functionality could be simplified with the construction of a single database for all radio telescopes.

-NRAO will continue to develop its ODS API, improve its security, and share these developments with other observatories using the same framework.
-We will continue monitoring the ODS system's health and verifying the effectiveness of the TBA by crosschecking archival VLA science observations with the provided Starlink tasking log.
+In fact, several other US and international radio observatories have independently implemented our ODS framework based on our published API requirements and JSON format.
+For example, the Hat Creek Radio Observatory (\href{https://www.seti.org/hcro/ods}{HCRO}), the \href{https://www.haystack.mit.edu/ods/}{MIT Haystack Observatory}, and the Commonwealth Scientific and Industrial Research Organisation's (CSIRO) Australia Telescope National Facility (ATNF) are currently running ODS with TBA activated by SpaceX.
+The \href{https://www.narrabri.atnf.csiro.au/ods/index2.html}{CSIRO's ODS} system currently is reporting their telescope facilities including Australia Telescope Compact Array (ATCA), Parkes Observatory, Mopra Observatory, Australian Square Kilometre Array Pathfinder (ASKAP).
+Meanwhile, the Owens Valley Radio Observatory (OVRO) has set-up ODS servers, with TBA testing underway.
+Currently, each observatory maintains its own ODS DB for its telescopes.
+Ideally, future functionality could be simplified with the construction of a single DB for all radio telescopes.
+Meanwhile NRAO will continue to develop its ODS API, improve its security, and share these developments with other observatories using the same framework.

-Additionally, the ODS database could also be useful in other types of radio dynamic zone coordination with terrestrial transmitters, such as reactive spectrum sharing \cite{sarbhai2024reactive}.
-Its applications and implications will be studied by the NRAO team in the near future.